bmillare/dj/README.md

 # dj 2.0alpha

+### Notice

+I have finally split up this project into smaller parts and this repo is considered deprecated.
+See dj.core for basic io and repl utilities.
+See dj.project for dynamic resolving of projects.
+Both dj.core and dj.project are on clojars.
+See dj.repo for experimental work.
+Dependencies have been reduced significantly.

 ## Motivation

 Dj takes the cacaphony of java, git, clojure, clojurescript and build tools and mixes it into something harmonious; a clojure distribution.
 Clojure is a dynamic language: shouldn't managing our projects be too?
 Dj supports the goal of never having to close your REPL.